katunopolis/vibe-faveo/project-structure.md

     - Use the first successful connection
     - Configure the application with working connection details

+## Facade Root Error Fix
+The application includes several specialized scripts to deal with the common Laravel "facade root has not been set" error:

+### bootstrap-app.php
+- A custom Laravel bootstrapper script that fixes common bootstrapping issues
+- Should be included at the beginning of index.php
+- Sets up essential environment variables for database connection
+- Creates required storage directories if missing
+- Clears cached configurations that might be causing issues
+- Explicitly creates an application instance and sets it as the facade root
+- Can be accessed directly to view configuration status and patch index.php

+### facade-fix.php
+- A direct facade root fixer script that initializes the Laravel application
+- Can be included in any PHP file that needs to use Laravel facades
+- Creates a minimal application instance and sets it as the facade root
+- Initializes essential facades like App and Config
+- Implements proper error handling and prevents recursion
+- Can be accessed directly to see usage instructions

+### alt-index.php
+- An alternative entry point to the application that bypasses the main index.php
+- Uses facade-fix.php to ensure proper bootstrapping
+- Includes comprehensive error handling to display useful diagnostics
+- Provides links to other diagnostic tools when errors occur
+- Useful for testing when the main entry point is failing

+### fix-bootstrap.php
+- A comprehensive bootstrap fixing utility that addresses various bootstrapping issues
+- Patches index.php to include bootstrap-app.php if needed
+- Creates and verifies critical directories (storage, bootstrap/cache)
+- Fixes permissions on key directories and files
+- Shows detailed success and error messages
+- Provides next steps and links to other diagnostic tools

+### diagnose-facade.php
+- A diagnostic tool specifically for facade root issues
+- Tests Laravel framework loading
+- Tests bootstrap file integrity
+- Tests facade initialization
+- Tests storage and cache directory permissions
+- Tests environment configuration
+- Automatically applies fixes when possible
+- Provides detailed technical explanations and next steps

 ## Diagnostic Tools
 The application includes several diagnostic PHP scripts to help troubleshoot connection issues: